-- Self-service machine - bring your ID card press Renew and follow the on screen instructions (don’t forget to email/print the new date!)
+- Self-service machine - scan your ID card, press Renew and follow the on screen instructions (don’t forget to email/print the receipt with the new date!)

 - Email - email your renewal request to firstname.lastname@example.org (O'Reilly Library books) or email@example.com (Cregan Library books)